ship-nix/docs/src/intro/set-up-ship-nix.md

 <a href="/images/digitalocean-generated-token.webp"><img src="/images/digitalocean-generated-token.webp" /></a>

-Inside ship-nix, select `Access Control`.
+Inside {{site.na,e}}, select `Access Control`.
 Insert the access token you copied from DigitalOcean.

 `Token name` can be anything.
 It can be convenient to name it the same as you did in DigitalOcean to better remember it.